Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering: Methodology

 \subsection{Contrastive Document Scoring}

 Given the hypothesis pair $(H^+, H^-)$, we score each candidate document $d$ using a contrastive scoring function:

 where $\text{Sim}(\cdot, \cdot)$ denotes cosine similarity between document and hypothesis embeddings, and $\lambda \geq 0$ controls the penalty weight for mimic-aligned documents.
 The first term promotes documents relevant to the target diagnosis, while the second term penalizes documents that align with the mimic.
 Documents that are similar to $H^+$ but dissimilar to $H^-$ receive the highest scores, effectively filtering out hard negatives that would mislead the answer generator.
-We set $\lambda = 1.0$ for all experiments.
-A sensitivity analysis over $\lambda$ is provided in the supplementary material.
+Unless otherwise noted, we use the fixed value $\lambda=1.0$; sensitivity to this choice is analyzed in the supplementary material, and the adaptive variant introduced below removes the need for dataset-specific tuning.

 This scoring function admits a geometric interpretation.
 Since cosine similarity is equivalent to a dot product for normalized vectors, Equation~\ref{eq:contrastive_score} can be rewritten as Equation~\ref{eq:geometric}.